gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 Inherent to these analyses is the assumption that calibration will be able to achieve a fit with observation data that reflects measurement noise (and that the observation weight is equal to the inverse of the standard deviation of noise).
 We need to provide `pyemu` with the weights for these potential new observations.
 Weights need to reflect expected measurement noise.
 We do so by passing the a value to `reset_zero_weight` when calling `get_added_obs_importance()`.

-Let's assign the same weight to all new obsevrations:
+Let's assign the same weight to all new observations:

 ```python